open-data/ckanext-wet-boew/README.rst

 ckanext-wet-boew
 ================

 This CKAN extension adds the Web Experience Toolkit base theme to CKAN 2.0.
-You will need the https://github.com/open-data/wet-boew fork of WET, branch canada-v3.1 , which adds some minor fixes to the 3.1 release of WET.
-To obtain a copy of the WET distribution, download: https://dl.dropboxusercontent.com/u/6526141/dist.zip .
+You will need WET release 3.1.0, which you can find here: https://github.com/wet-boew/wet-boew/wiki/Downloads .
 Copy the contents of the 'dist' folder into 'ckanext-wet-boew/ckanext/wet_boew/public/dist'::

   cd ckanext/wet_boew/public/dist/